abhash-rai/traffic-image-classifier/README.md

 ![Data split distribution chart](./documentation/data_split.png)

-The data has been partitioned into three sets for training, and validation, each containing samples from five distinct classes.
+The data was partitioned into three sets for training, and validation, each containing samples from five distinct classes.
 The split ratios are as follows: 85% for training, 15% for validation.
 Despite the limited data, the model successfully met my expectations:

 > #### For validation data: